 Don’t fret though, because often this is all taken care of by your bundled NBN provider, with some even offering both types of calling service.

 Like with ADSL and cable bundled plans, entry costs for these plans generally don’t include any VoIP or NBN phone call packs.
 This means that you’ll usually have to front up for an extra $10 or so per month, but this usually gets you unlimited national calls to landlines and mobiles.
 International call packs are an additional cost and can add anywhere up to $30 or more to your total bundle cost.
-Overall, NBN users in terms of bundling charges are no worse or better off than their ADSL or cable counterparts, which is ultimately a good thing.
+Overall, in terms of bundling charges, customers are no worse or better off than their ADSL or cable counterparts, which is ultimately a good thing.

 Across the board, our survey found that Aussie households are spending an average of $77 a month on bundled phone and internet plans.